 bank's 8-member board, known as the Copom, voted to hold the

 The central bank's decision statement said that high

 inflation across a variety of goods and services made a monetary

 Still, the bank said it will remain cautious because of

 continuing economic uncertainty in Brazil and abroad.

-inflation in March, at 6.59 percent, pierced the ceiling of the
+to 6.59 percent in March, piercing the ceiling of the

 government's official tolerance band of 6.5 percent.
 The rising